ValancedBreakfast/github.io/en/index.md

 # In English Even

-<p class="iconsfont">this text should have icons in it.
+<p class="basic-icon">this text should have icons in it.
 ABDEFGHIJKLMNOPQRSTUVWXYZ</p>

 This light weight rules resource for *Gloomhaven: Buttons & Bugs* is intended to be easy to access, search, and print.
 It is updated with any corrections and errata.